 Mindfulness interventions have also been linked to reduced recidivism.
 For example, a study at Seattle’s North Rehabilitation Facility found that the recidivism rate for inmates who took a 10-day meditation retreat was 56 percent, a 25 percent improvement over recidivism rates in the general inmate population.
 A follow-up study by the Addictive Behaviors Research Center at the University of Washington found that drug use, drug and alcohol-related consequences, and self-reported levels of depression and hostility were significantly lower among those who took the course, compared to those who did not (Parks et al., 2003).
 And a five-year study of 190 inmates found that those who were taught Ananda Marga Yoga were significantly less likely to be reincarcerated upon release (Landau et al., 2008).

 Another issue linked to inmate behavioral issues and recidivism is verbal aggression.
 The literature cites aggression as one of the key variables related to offending (Deshpande et al., 2008).
 One study showed an eight-week intervention of an integrated yoga module effective in decreasing verbal aggressiveness in a yoga group (in males and those below 25 years of age), with a nonsignificant increase in a gym group.
-The baseline score of the two groups did not differ significantly ( = 0.66).
-There was a significant decrease in verbal aggressiveness in the yoga group ( =0.01 paired samples t-test) with a nonsignificant increase in the gym group (Deshpande et al., 2008).
+The baseline score of the two groups did not differ significantly (p = 0.66).
+There was a significant decrease in verbal aggressiveness in the yoga group (p =<0.01 paired samples t-test) with a nonsignificant increase in the gym group (Deshpande et al., 2008).

 Yoga and Addiction